 -AttackSurfaceReductionRules_Actions 2

-# Block Office apps from creating child processes (Audit)
+# Block all Office apps from creating child processes (Audit)

 Add-MpPreference -AttackSurfaceReductionRules_Ids D4F940AB-401B-4EFC-AADC-AD5F3C50688A `